-Indicator Title 4.17.2 Percentage of domestic violence protection orders served by the Clerk via email within 24 hours from the time the order is granted by the court Definition This indicator measures the percentage of domestic violence protection orders served by the Clerk via email within 24 hours from the time the order is granted by the court.
-Source of Data Domestic Violence Regulations, 2022 Standard Operating Procedure for data collection Integrated Case Management System (ICMS): Domestic Violence Stastical reports Method of Calculation/Assessment Percentage = (Number of domestic violence protection orders served via email by the clerk within 24 hours from the time the order is granted by the court / Total number of domestic violence protection orders served) X 100.
-Means of Verification Email sent to the defendant Assumptions ICMS: Domestic Violence aligned to regulations 11(2), 23(3)(a), and 32 of the Domestic Violence Regulations of 2022; Regular capturing of data on the ICMS: Domestic Violence at court level and supervision by court managers and provincial office; Effective operation of the ICMS: Domestic Violence Stakeholder cooperation and support at court and provincial office levels
+Indicator Title 4.17.2 Percentage of domestic violence final protection orders served electronically by a court clerk on the respondent within 48 hours from the time the order is received from the court by the court clerk clerk.
+The implementation of this indicator is subject to the submission of the accurate email address of the respondent by the complainant/ respondent to the clerk of the court.
+Source of Data Domestic Violence Regulations, 2022 Standard Operating Procedure for data collection Integrated Case Management System (ICMS): Domestic Violence Quarterly report of statistics Method of Calculation/Assessment Percentage = (Number of new domestic violence final protection orders served via email by the court clerk within 48 hours from the time of receipt of order from the court by the court clerk / Total number of new domestic violence final protection orders served via email from the time of receipt from the court by the court clerk) X 100.
+Means of Verification Prescribed Form 40 of the Regulations Email Delivery report (regulation 32(11)) The time at which the protection order is received from the court by the court clerk for electronic service Assumptions ICMS: Domestic Violence aligned to regulations 11(2), 23(3)(a), and 32 of the Domestic Violence Regulations of 2022; Regular capturing of data on the manual data tool or ICMS: Domestic Violence at court level; Regular and effective supervision by Supervisors/ Court Managers, District Managers and provincial offices; Regular and effective functioning of emails; Regular network connectivity; Effective operation of the ICMS: Domestic Violence Stakeholder cooperation and support at court and provincial office levels The complainant/ respondent have provided the clerk of the court with the accurate email address of respondent Disaggregation of Beneficiaries (where applicable) Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities Spatial Transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly

-Indicator Title 4.17.2 Percentage of domestic violence protection orders served by the Clerk via email within 24 hours from the time the order is granted by the court Disaggregation of Beneficiaries (where applicable) Children, Women, Youth, Older Persons, LGBTQIA+ persons and Persons with Disabilities Spatial Transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Quarterly Desired Performance Speedy service of the domestic violence protection orders on the respondents so as to provide survivors with prompt protection.
+Indicator Title 4.17.2 Percentage of domestic violence final protection orders served electronically by a court clerk on the respondent within 48 hours from the time the order is received from the court by the court clerk Desired Performance Speedy service of the domestic violence protection orders on the respondents so as to provide survivors with prompt protection.
 Indicator Responsibility Chief Director: Promotion of the Rights of Vulnerable Groups

 Indicator Title 4.18.1 Policy Framework on foreign language interpreting submitted to the DG for approval by target date Definition This indicator measures the development and submission of the Framework on foreign language interpreting submitted to DG for approval during the reporting period, Source/Collection of Data Polciy Framework on foreign language interpreting Memorandum submitted to the Director-General Method of Calculation N/A Means of Verification Proof of submission of the Policy Framework foreign language interpreting to the DG for approval.
 Assumptions Stakeholders responding on time.
 High cooperation among stakeholders in the preparation of the Policyframework No delays in forwarding the inputs from stakeholders.
-Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative

-Indicator Title 4.18.1 Policy Framework on foreign language interpreting submitted to the DG for approval by target date Reporting Cycle Quarterly Desired Performance All inputs included into the Policy Framework on foreign language interpreting Indicator Responsibility DDG: Court Services
+Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance All inputs included into the Policy Framework on foreign language interpreting Indicator Responsibility DDG: Court Services